The best airline loyalty programs of 2019. The most wanted features of a frequent flyer program and what’s in it for you, as an airline.

 What differentiates frequent flyer programs?

-Some of the main differentiators of frequent flyer programs are:
+Some of the main differentiators of the best airline frequent flyer programs are:

 Which are the best airline rewards programs?

-We have collected a couple of different rankings from USnews and Forbes and the ultimate list of the best airline rewards programs in 2019 is:
+We have collected a couple of different rankings from USnews and Forbes and the ultimate list of the best airline loyalty programs in 2019 is: